hashicorp/terraform-provider-pureport/README.md

 Maintainers
 -----------

-This provider plugin is maintained by the Terraform team at [HashiCorp](https://www.hashicorp.com/).
+This provider plugin is maintained by the Pureport Inc, team at [Pureport](https://www.pureport.com).

 Requirements
 ------------